classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 ---
 title: Onboarding Plan as Presented to GuidedTrack on 10-20-20
 ---
 *Note - GuidedTrack gave me permission to share a plan for onboarding that I wrote for them late October.
 At this point, we had been working together for a few months and this is an iteration on plans we were already working on.
 Certain aspects have been updated (which I mark with **UPDATE**) and certain aspects have been added (not in this post, will likely come in future posts), but we're implementing most of this.
-This post was originally written for the GuidedTrack team, so it assumes some knowledge.*
+This post was originally written for the GuidedTrack team, so it assumes some knowledge.
+If you are not familiar with GuidedTrack, I recommend starting on its page.*

-If we are to launch GuidedTrack near the beginning of next year, we should have a clear outline of what our current plan is.
+If we are to launch [[GuidedTrack]] near the beginning of next year, we should have a clear outline of what our current plan is.

 ### **TL;DR**